Debanjan2007/Debanjan2007/README.md

 ### 📬 Let’s Connect

-I’m always open to collaboration, discussions, or just geeking out on cool projects.
+I’m always open to collaboration, discussions, or just geeking out on cool builds.

 - 📧 Email: [Reach out on GitHub](https://github.com/Debanjan2007)
-- 🌐 Portfolio coming soon...
+- 🌐 Portfolio: Coming soon...
-- 🧱 Stay tuned for open-source contributions and team releases!
+- 🔔 Follow for updates on open-source projects & more

 ---